legal blog

 Rideshare and delivery companies insure their drivers, but the coverage might only apply during certain times, such as if a driver is giving a ride or en route to pick up a passenger or make a delivery.

-However, liability for rideshare and delivery accidents is further complicated because many companies classify their workers as independent contractors and not employees.
+However, liability for Uber and Lyft accidents, as well as delivery accidents, is further complicated because many companies classify their workers as independent contractors and not employees.
 This leaves workers personally responsible for the accident in many cases.

 In an Accident Using Your Personal Vehicle for Work?
 Call Staver

 An experienced attorney can evaluate the circumstances, discuss your options, and advise you about what to do next.
 We guarantee your satisfaction, no win, no fee.
-Reach out online Staver Accident Injury Lawyers, P.C. or call 312-236-2900.
+Reach out online or call 312-236-2900.

 Free Consultation